Saint George's Day: English Catholic and Anglican tradition

-A traditional custom on St. George's day is fly or adorn the St. George's Cross flag in some way: pubs in particular can be seen on 23 April festooned with garlands of St. George's crosses.
+A traditional custom on St. George's day is to fly or adorn the St. George's Cross flag in some way: pubs in particular can be seen on 23 April festooned with garlands of St. George's crosses.

 It is customary for the hymn "Jerusalem" to be sung in cathedrals, churches and chapels on St. George's Day, or on the Sunday closest to it.

 There is a growing reaction to the recent indifference to St. George's Day.
 Organisations such as English Heritage and the Royal Society of St. George have been encouraging celebrations.
 There have also been calls to replace St. George as patron saint of England on the grounds that he was an obscure figure who had no direct connection with the country.
 However, there is no obvious consensus as to whom to replace him with, though names suggested include Edmund the Martyr, Cuthbert of Lindisfarne, or Saint Alban, with the last having topped a BBC Radio 4 poll on the subject.

 Recently there have been calls to reinstate St. Edmund as the patron Saint of England as he was displaced by George some 400 years ago.

 Religious observance of St. George's day changes when it is too close to Easter.
 According to the Church of England's calendar, when St. George's Day falls between Palm Sunday and the Second Sunday of Easter inclusive, it is moved to the Monday after the Second Sunday of Easter.
 In 2011, for example, 23 April was Holy Saturday, so St. George's Day was moved to Monday 2 May.
 The Catholic Church in England and Wales has a similar practice.

 Saint George is the patron saint of The Scout Movement, which has held St. George's Day parades since its first years.
 St. George is the patron saint of many other organisations.
 In the United States, the National Catholic Committee on Scouting uses the saint for many of their awards and activities.

 In sport, 23 April is also the anniversary of the St. George Dragons Rugby League Football Club.
 The St. George club coincidentally played their inaugural New South Wales Rugby League first grade match on St. George's Day, 23 April 1921 at the Sydney Sports Ground in Australia.

 In Newfoundland and Labrador, St. George's Day is a provincial holiday, usually observed on the Monday nearest 23 April.